Canada to help Ukraine find options to export grain to ease supply worries -Trudeau

 By Tom Balmforth

-Nearly 25 million tonnes of grains are stuck in Ukraine and unable to leave the country due to infrastructure challenges and blocked Black Sea ports including Mariupol, a U.N. food agency official said last week.
+Nearly 25 million tonnes of grains are stuck in Ukraine, unable to leave the country due to infrastructure challenges and blocked Black Sea ports including Mariupol, a U.N. food agency official said last week.
 Mariupol has endured the most destructive fighting of the 10-week war.

-Food prices soared to record highs in March in the wake of Russia's invasion of Ukraine, the world's No.4 exporter of maize (corn) in the 2020/21 season and the No.6 wheat exporter.
+Food prices soared to record highs in March following Russia's invasion of the world's No.4 exporter of maize (corn) in the 2020/21 season and the sixth largest wheat exporter.
 Prices eased slightly in April.

 "We know people around the world are going to be starving because of the actions of Russia," Trudeau told Reuters in an interview.